Egremont, Mississippi: History

 During the American Civil War of 1861–1865, a military campaign launched by Union forces was slowed by obstructions placed along Deer Creek at the Egremont Plantation.

 In 1880, the Egremont Plantation became the property of Hezekiah William Foote.
 It was inherited by his son Huger Lee Foote, who was elected Sheriff of Sharkey County in 1890, and went on to serve in the Mississippi Legislature.

+Egremont had a population of 40 in 1906.

 In 1984, sculptor Wesley Bobo erected a steel dinosaur along Route 61 in Egremont.

-A local juke joint called "Willie Mama's" was located in Egremont, but closed in 2007.
-It re-opened under the name "The Waterin Hole".
+A post office operated under the name Egremont from 1886 to 1954.